Sansi/LED-Controller-Communicator-doc-manual/en/start_stop.md

-# Start/Stop Server
+# Start/Stop StarRiver Service

-StarRiver runs in background as a service.
+StarRiver Server runs in background as a service.
 You could manually start or stop the service via shortcuts in Start Menu.

 ![](img/shortcuts.png)